What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Empirical evaluation

 \subsection{Data-generating process}

-The comparison is based on the study settings proposed by \cite{Nie_Wager_2020}.
-The authors proposed four study settings - referred to as Setups A, B, C and D. For Setup A, explanatory variables were sampled by $\rX \sim U([0, 1]^P)$ and for the other three setups they used $\rX \sim N(0, \I_{P\times P})$ -- with $P = \{10, 20\}$.
+The comparison is based on the study settings of \cite{Nie_Wager_2020}.
+The authors proposed four study settings - referred to as Setups~A, B, C and D. For Setup~A, explanatory variables were sampled by $\rX \sim U([0, 1]^P)$ and for the other three setups they used $\rX \sim N(0, \I_{P\times P})$ -- with $P = \{10, 20\}$ ($5$ informative and $P - 5$ noise variables).
 Treatment was sampled by $W \mid \rX = \rx \sim \BD(1, \pi(\rx))$ with propensity function $\pi(\rx)$ that varied among the four considered setups:

-For Setup B, probability $\pi \equiv 0.5$ referred to a randomized study.
-The conditional average treatment effect function $\tau$ for each setup was given as
+For Setup~B, probability $\pi \equiv 0.5$ referred to a randomized study.
+The conditional average treatment effect function for each setup was given as

-For Setup C, the treatment effect was constant.
+For Setup~C, the treatment effect was constant.
 The prognostic effects were defined as

-Overall, Setup A has complicated confounding that needs to be overcome before a relatively simple treatment effect function $\tau(x)$ can be estimated.
-In Setup B, it is possible to accurately estimate $\tau$ without explicitly controlling for confounding.
-Setup C has strong confounding but the propensity score function is easier to estimate than the prognostic effect while the treatment effect is constant.
-In Setup D, the treatment and control arms are unrelated and there is no upside to learn the conditional expected outcomes of both arms jointly.
+Overall, Setup~A has complicated confounding that needs to be overcome before a relatively simple treatment effect function $\tau(\rx)$ can be estimated.
+In Setup~B, it is possible to accurately estimate $\tau$ without explicitly controlling for confounding.
+Setup~C has strong confounding but the propensity score function is easier to estimate than the prognostic effect while the treatment effect is constant.
+In Setup~D, the treatment and control arms are unrelated, in the sense that $\mathbb{E}[Y \mid \rX, \, W = 1]$ and $\mathbb{E}[Y \mid \rX, \, W = 0]$ are uncorrelated and there is no benefit to jointly learn them.

 As in \cite{Nie_Wager_2020}, we studied a normal linear regression model

 where half of the predictive effect was added to the prognostic effect.